CambridgeDH/CDH-cookbook/beginner/python/lesson2-fundamental-commands-python.md

 ```

-&#x1F3C1; **Challenge**: Add in a duplicate to your code on the set of snakes (snake_types).
+&#x1F3C1; **Challenge**: Add in a duplicate snake name to your code in the set of snakes (snake_types).
 Print it.
 What happens differently if you print a set with a duplicate item?

 ### Dictionaries
 Dictionaries are organisations of data into 'keys' and 'values'.
 These terms come from database design and programming.
 Essentially, a key is an entry for an object in the dictionary, and the value is something which describes the key.
 Below I have a group of horse breeds, the keys.
 Each breed of horse has a name, the value: